CoCoNet: A Collaborative Convolutional Network

 The intuition why collaborative filtering works well to represent fine-grained data is as follows.
 Collaborative representation classifiers (CRC) [9] represent the test image as an optimal weighted average of all training images across all classes.
 The predicted label is the class having least residual.
 This inter-class collaboration for optimal feature representation is distinct from the traditional purely discriminative approach.
 Thus the collaborative scheme not only takes advantages of differences between object categories but also exploits the similarities of fine-grained data.
 Other advantages are that CRC is analytic since it has a closed form solution and is time efficient since it does not need iterative or heuristic optimization.
-It is also a general feature representation-classification scheme and thus most popular feature descriptors and ensembles thereof are compatible with it [25].
+It is also a general feature representation-classification scheme and thus most popular feature descriptors and ensembles thereof are compatible with it.
 The present work advances the state-of-the-art by encoding the collaborative loss function into a deep CNN model.
-The contributions of this letter are two-fold.
+The contributions of this paper are two-fold.

-\begin{enumerate} \item \textbf{Collaborative ConvNet (CoCoNet)}: The proposed method fine-tunes a pre-trained deep network through a collaborative representation classifier in an end-to-end fashion.
+\textbf{1.
+Collaborative ConvNet (CoCoNet)}: The proposed method fine-tunes a pre-trained deep network through a collaborative representation classifier in an end-to-end fashion.
 This establishes a protocol for multi-stage transfer learning of fine-grained data with limited samples.
 We test it for fine-grained bird species recognition as an example, but the same may be applied to other similar tasks.

-\item \textbf{Indian Birds dataset}: We introduce IndBirds, a new fine-grained image benchmark of Indian endemic birds .
+\textbf{2.
+Indian Birds dataset}: We introduce IndBirds, a new fine-grained image benchmark of Indian endemic birds.
 It currently has 800 images of 8 classes (100 images per class).
 All experiments have been repeated on the new dataset and results are presented.